 Alexx V Upper Gantry

-Wilson provides grills for the sides of the gantry; I recommend you look at them for two seconds, test out the cool integrated magnets that allow you to put them in and out, and then toss them back into the storage crates for long term storage.
+Wilson provides grills for the sides of the gantry; I recommend you look at them for two seconds, test out the cool integrated magnets that allow you to put them in and out, and then toss them back into the crates for long-term storage.
 The speakers sound better when removed.

 QuadraMag 7″ Midrange driver

-The new 7″ QuadraMag midrange driver is made from aluminum, nickel, and cobalt used together with five separate magnets.
+The new 7″ QuadraMag midrange driver is made from aluminum, nickel, and cobalt with five separate magnets.
 This driver is also used in the XVX.

 I asked Daryl for any additional color on the QuadraMag Driver:

 “One of Dave Wilson’s last projects was exploring and refining what would eventually be called the QuadraMag.
 This extremely musical 7” mid-range exquisitely reproduces subtle textures and space in such a satisfying and realistic way.
 The project was only about 40% complete when Dave passed.
 The challenge with using this AlNiCo design is the low sensitivity.
-With several modifications and careful crossover blending we are very pleased with the sonic results.
+We are very pleased with the sonic results with several modifications and careful crossover blending.
 Vern Credille and Daryl Wilson finished refining this mid-range just in time to be effectively implemented in the Chronosonic XVX.
-The Alexx V is currently the only other product to incorporate the QuadraMag into its upper modules array.”
+The Alexx V is currently the only product to incorporate the QuadraMag into its upper modules array.”

-The upper 5.25″ midrange driver is the same midrange driver debuted in the original Alexx Series-1 and used in the TuneTot and SabrinaX.
+The upper 5.25″ midrange driver is the same midrange driver that debuted in the original Alexx Series-1 and was used in the TuneTot and SabrinaX.

-Behind each of the midrange drivers are changes to internal bracing + the addition of internal wave diffusers integrated to further aid resolution.
-I assume these are very similar to the work that was done on the Alexia Series-2 and other modern Wilson offerings.
+Behind each of the midrange drivers are changes to internal bracing + the addition of inner wave diffusers integrated to further aid resolution.
+I assume these are very similar to the work done on the Alexia Series-2 and other modern Wilson offerings.